catwell/www.warp10.io/reference/functions/function_VALUEHISTOGRAM.md

 ---

 The `VALUEHISTOGRAM` function builds a value histogram for a single GTS or a List of GTS.
-This replaces on the stack each serie by a map were the key are the values of the GTS and the values the number of times this specific values occured in the GTS.
+This function replaces on the stack each serie by a map were the `key` are the values of the GTS and the `value` is the count of its occurence in the serie.

 ```
 gts VALUEHISTOGRAM { value count ... value count }